Martin-Zeithaml/medium/KeySequences.md

 ```
 We already know `title` and `description`, so let's focus on the rest of the keys:
 * The `Home` key is to get you on the command line.
- This depends on your `ISPF` setting.
-In this example, let's suppose that the command line is on the top. <!-- What does "command line is on the top" mean?
-Is this a useful piece of information? -->
+  * This depends on your `ISPF` setting.
+In this example, let's suppose that the command line is on the top.
+For other placements, you might need to alter the `Home` setting to get on the command line.
 * `Ctrl+E` is a defined [keyboard shortcut](https://docs.zowe.org/stable/user-guide/mvd-3270/#keyboard-shortcuts) for Zowe TN3270 to clear from the current cursor position until the end of the field.
-  * There might, however, be a previous command, in which case it is better to delete the entire command line. <!-- Describe how this is done. -->
+  * There might, however, be a previous command, in which case it is better to delete the entire command line using predefined keyboard shortcut `Ctrl+E`.
 * Type `START` and hit `Enter`.

-Having this definition <!-- What do you specifically mean by "definition"? --> can be very helpful, as you can invoke it regardless of the cursor position and check the text presented on the command line.
+Having this key sequence definition can be very helpful, as you can invoke it regardless of the cursor position and check the text presented on the command line.
 The result will be always the same, and a new `ISPF` panel will be opened.

 ### Prompt Example
 As a final example, let's use the `prompt` feature to get input and put it to use.